Lizie Club de tir de Montréal Weapons and equipment from CRAFM

-There are no prerequisites for this course.
 You can start with the CRFSC or by the CFSC, subject to availability.

 Please note that the instructor (or anyone else) is not allowed to assist the candidate when starting the written and practical exams.
 Exams are available only in French or English.

 Do you want to become a sports shooter?
 Are you an arms collector?
 Or, are you interested in a career as a security guard or border services officer?
 You need to take this training.

 In fact, according to the Firearms Act, any individual who wants to acquire restricted firearms and work in the field of security or customs must take the Canadian Restricted Firearms Safety Course (CRFSC) and the Canadian Firearms Safety Course (CFSC), and pass the exams.

 It is not possible to take the CCSMAFAR course in the event of a firearm prohibition order.
 To follow the training, it is necessary to wait until the duration of the ban is lifted.

 Otherwise, the training taken will not be recognized and you will not be refunded.
 At the end of the exclusion period, you will be required to complete the training again and pay the required fees.

 The CCSMAFAR is available to people under 18 years old under certain conditions.
 The instructor must obtain the consent of the minor’s parent or legal guardian before teaching the CRFSC and ensure that the minor has previously passed the CFSC.